Swati4star/Mobile-store-estimotifier/README.md

 <img src="https://github.com/Swati4star/Hackathon-airtel/blob/master/screenies/Screenshot_2015-12-12-12-43-42.png" width="200px" height="350px" />

 ###2.
 Display Services
-As soon as the estimote finds an Airtel app it triggers and phone fetchs all the the services offered by that store and are presented to the user.
-For the services which require personel assistance an automatically generated **token number** and the estimated time left is shown.
-The key benefit of adding this is user does not need to wait in the queue, he gets everything at one go.
+As soon as the estimote finds an Airtel app it triggers and phone fetches all the the services offered by that store and are presented to the user.
+For the services which require personnel assistance an automatically generated **token number** and the estimated time left is shown.
+The key benefit of adding this is that user does not need to wait in the queue, he/she gets everything at one go.

 <img src="https://github.com/Swati4star/Hackathon-airtel/blob/master/screenies/Screenshot_2015-12-12-18-31-25.png" width="200px" height="350px" />